GNSS enhancement: Carrier-phase refinement

 to act as an additional clock signal and resolve the uncertainty.
 The phase-difference error in the normal GPS amounts to between 2 and 3 m of ambiguity.
-CPGPS working to within 1% of perfect transition reduces this error to 3 cm of ambiguity.
+CPGPS working to within 1% of perfect transition reduces this error to 2 mm of ambiguity.
 By eliminating this source of error, CPGPS coupled with DGPS normally realizes between 20 and 30 cm of absolute accuracy.